Last Updated on

 Next, arm yourself with several sheets of sandpaper and rub the door thoroughly to smooth away any rough areas.

 Wooden doors have dark whorls on them called knots.
 These knots need to be covered in ‘knotting’ which seals the knots and stops them from showing through the finished surface.
-Apply knotting to the door using a small brush
+Apply the knotting solution to the door using a small brush

 Primer is usually white, though if your final paint colour is a dark shade, you may get a better effect if you use a grey primer.